Man’s Fourfold State

 While it reads remarkably well for the modern reader considering its age, its theology is dated despite the author’s attempt to be biblical.
 For example, it soon becomes clear that the so-called age of innocence is really an original state of perfection (p.38), glory (p.45), immortality (p.52) and (mutable!) righteousness (pp.37,43) in which Adam was putatively created.
 When, however, he sinned, the original sin (cf. pp.143f.), we, his descendants who were said to be created ‘in him’ (Rom.
 5:12), were thoroughly corrupted in body and soul (pp.130f.), and as a consequence of his Fall (pp.38ff.) we even today are born cursed (e.g. pp.473,475).
 In other words, Boston’s theology is thoroughly Augustinian (see e.g. pp.131f.) which means that it imposes on Scripture a worldview dominated almost exclusively by sin.
 This of course leads to its distortion which regrettably and to our detriment we still live with today in the twenty-first century.
 So what is wrong?

-First, it needs to be recognised that Augustine of Hippo (d.
+First, it needs to be recognized that Augustine of Hippo (d.
 430 A.D.), who exercised and continues to exercise enormous influence on the church’s understanding of Scripture, failed adequately to grasp the meaning of the early chapters of Genesis which relate to the beginning of creation and human history.
 His assumption was that since God himself was perfect all that he created was perfect (p.38) and not simply ‘good’ (= useful or serving a purpose like Eve’s “apple” in Genesis 3:6, cf. 2:9, etc.) as Scripture itself has it.
 With this view in mind he assumed that Adam though created from the naturally corruptible earth was fully mature or complete (cf. James 1:4) both physically and morally from the very start (p.45, etc.).
 Thus even today fundamentalist Christians assume that at creation Adam looked as though he was thirty years old (cf. p.209).
 After all, in their view there must be a chicken before there is an egg!
 In light of this, the notion of Adam’s development or evolution was eliminated and was replaced by devolution or degeneration.
 However, when Darwin came dramatically on the scene in 1859 with the publication of his The Origin of Species, the churches were at a loss as to how to handle the situation, for science seemed to contradict the long-established and non-negotiable belief in a literal six-day creation.
 So, who was right?
 What can be said for certain is that the church with its Augustinian ideas of original perfection, even immortality, original righteousness, holiness, sin, fall, curse and final redemption had got it wrong.
 Since we know indisputably that we ourselves like Jesus develop from seed to maturity and, since we are also made in Adam’s image (Gen. 5:1-3), it follows remorselessly that Adam must have done likewise.
 We follow the pattern of his creation just a Jesus, the second Adam did (cf. 1 Cor.
 15:46-49; Heb.
 2:14).
 The truth is that development or evolution is basic to or foundational of our human nature.
 Creation (and hence procreation) is necessarily followed by development from the very moment of conception as Jesus’ own case illustrates (e.g. Luke 1-2).
 After all, perfection or maturity, the complete image of God, is our ultimate goal (Mt.
 19:21; Phil.
 3:12-14; Heb.
 6:1, etc.).

-Expressed alternatively, our call from an innocent or morally neutral beginning is to obey the commandment/law (Gen. 2:17) and seek honour and glory (Rom.
+our call from an innocent or morally neutral beginning is to obey the commandment/law (Gen. 2:17) and seek honour and glory (Rom.
 2:7,10; 1 Pet.
 1:6f., cf. Ps.
 8:5-8; Heb.
 2:6-9).
 Thus the Bible, properly understood, is thoroughly teleological in its outlook and mankind kept by the power of God (cf. 1 Pet.
 1:5) moves purposefully from (pro)creation to new creation (2 Cor.
 5:17, cf. John 3:1-8, etc.) or from ground to glory.
 Since man in general proves incapable of keeping the commandment/law to gain righteousness which is the precondition of life (Gen. 2:16f.; Lev.
 18:5), he inevitably comes short of the glory of God (Rom.
 3:23) and is in the event compelled to turn to Christ who alone attained to glory in the process of atoning for the sins of the rest of his brethren (1 Pet.
 2:9).
 If man had been completely destroyed by the flood, he would have been to all intents and purposes still-born and God’s plan of salvation would have proved abortive.
 On this assumption, the covenant with Noah was integral to the plan of salvation (cf. Jer.
 31:35-37; 33:25f., cf. Heb.
 11:7).

 From Immaturity to Perfection